A colorful Hawaiian menu set on the island of Motunui full of Moana party ideas!

-I started practicing poke back in February to prepared for Moana.
-I admit though, Moana was the most difficult for me to plan.
-It really came together about 48 hours before the party, mainly thanks to my mom’s suggestion of pareos, but we’ll come back to that.
-Moana may have taken longer to plan but this was the easiest dinner party I’ve thrown to date.
-Here’s how you can throw your very own Moana dinner party for adults!
+I started practicing poke back in February to prepared for this party.
+Despite being one of the most challenging to plan, this was one of the easiest dinner party I’ve thrown to date.
+Here’s how you can throw your very own Moana party, recipes and all!

 “If I go, there’s just no telling how far I’ll go.” – Moana